mvolkmann/blog/src/swift/SwiftUI.md

 The `Toggle` initializer takes a `String` to render (either before the switch or inside the button) and a binding to a `Bool` value.

+To omit the label, apply the `labelsHidden` view modifier.

 ```swift
 Toggle("Hungry", isOn: $hungry).tint(.red)